 Geographic Information Systems Technicians assist scientists, technologists, or related professionals in building, maintaining, modifying, or using geographic information systems (GIS) databases.
 May also perform some custom application development or provide user support.

-GIS Technicians with little to no experience tend to make between $45320 and $64550 while the more experienced ones make over $108510 per year.
+GIS Technicians with little to no experience tend to make between $47350 and $66410 while the more experienced ones can earn over $117070 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A GIS Technician is to move to a higher paying state like DC.
-Right now, the highest paying states for GIS Technicians are DC, MD, VA, CT and CA.
+One of the easiest ways to increase your salary as a Geographic Information Systems Technician is to move to a higher paying state like DC.
+Right now, the highest paying states for GIS Technicians are DC, MD, NH, VA and CA.

-3 other factors that can increase your salary as A GIS Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Geographic Information Systems Technician is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other GIS Technicians what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other GIS Technicians what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.